Tuesday, November 3, 2009

 Troy and Sara with a shopping bag full of handmade goods.

-Kirby and his new Rwandan handmade skull cap.
-Not another one like it Minnesota!
+Kirby and his new Rwandan handmade skull cap...not another one

 Sara with Christine and Tom, the FH Azizi life coordinators.